TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 ### Style guides

 Code style is important!
-Having a consistent set of style rules for things such as indentation or preferred quote style makes your code more maintainable and easier to read.
-There are several popular JavaScript style guides on the net that set standards for these types of things, and a little time spent looking through them *will* make you a better developer.
-Have a little look at some popular style guides for an idea of what sort of things can be done to improve consistency:
+Having a consistent set of style rules for things such as indentation, preferred quote style or general code structure practices, makes your code more maintainable and easier to read.
+There are several popular JavaScript style guides on the net that set standards for these types of things and you'll find they often differ in what they enforce.
+None are "right" or "wrong", only that they enforce *something* to promote consistency across a codebase.

+Here are a few examples of style guides, including ones used by specific companies:

 1. The [Airbnb Style Guide](https://github.com/airbnb/javascript) is one of the most popular.
-It is also very well formatted and easy to read.
 1. There is also a [JavaScript style guide used at Google](https://google.github.io/styleguide/jsguide.html).
 1. The [JavaScript Standard Style](https://standardjs.com/rules.html).